Enterprise UX: essential resources to design complex data tables

 I’m working in Enterprise UX.
 Which means that I often work on dashboards, internal tools and web apps with a LOT of complex data to display.
 Most of the time, that data is displayed in different forms and variations of tables.
 From basics and specific table patterns to designing tables for enterprise apps and fitting big tables with a lot of content in any screen, I put together a list of resources and blog posts that will help you design complex tables with a lot of data and interactions.

-Last update: September 2022
+Last update: July 2024

 Start by understanding what users need to do with those tables!

 Before we dig in, I wanted to remind you that all those articles give generic advice and some design ideas of patterns.
 At the end of the day, your users have specific needs.
 My number one advice when you need to design tables: do your user research.
 Understand exactly what users need in those tables.
 What they use those table for.
 Maybe in those 20 rows, 3 are never used by anyone and you can remove them?
-Or maybe you really want to remove 10 of those rows, but you discover that this is used by the core banking system and users need all of those indicators.
+Or maybe you really want to remove 10 of those rows, but you discover that this is used by the core banking system and users need all of those indicators, so, no removal for you.
 Don’t take any table design decisions without really understanding how this table is going to be used.
 And who knows, maybe a table is not even the right design element choice anymore and you might end up display all that data in a complete other way/component!

 I current work on an enterprise web app for project management.
 In my case, a mix of user interviews, observation and task analysis here.
 But you can also check “Solving Design Problems: Finding UX Tools, Methods & Activities” to help you find more research methods and tool to investigate those needs.